ammarsiddiqui11/url-shortner-backend/README.md

-this is just a backend for url shortner app and if you are look at the code you will notice that there are no handling of errors in the code.
+this is just a backend for url shortner app and if you look at the code you will notice that there are no handling of errors in the code.